MizuharaChizru/CODEDtop/README.md

   A: 190.163.16.16 , // your A record l
   email: "yourname" // youremail look like this yourname@coded.top }
-// I guess this is object in js.¯\_(ツ)_/¯ Idk I'm kinda sas with js bruh!
+// I guess this is object in js.¯\_(ツ)_/¯ Idk I'm kinda sas at js bruh!
 Imma using this.. its easy to pick data from this.

 ```
 And then mail it to [hello@coded.top](mailto:hello@coded.top) or **Open issue** and paste your code.